k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

   ![](images/web/21_search2.png)

-* Clicking on an entry takes you directly to the element location, either the group or to the table, and selecting it.
+* Clicking on an entry directs you to the element's location, either the group or to the table, and selecting it.

-## Navigation Mini Map
+## Mini Map Navigation

 You can have an overview of the whole schema's diagram using the Navigation Map feature.  on schema's top bar Magnifier control icon (![](images/web/mini-map-off.svg))  to activate it.